1912 Oregon Agricultural Aggies football team: Schedule

-Season summary
+Game recaps

+October 19: at Multnomah Athletic Club

 The Oregon Agricultural College Aggies opened their 1912 season with a pair of non-conference tune-up games, a 2-0 tussle against a team of former OAC players, followed by a more serious game against the Multnomah Amateur Athletic Club in Portland on October 19.

+The Multnomah game was played in Portland on a field covered with two inches of mud, causing the gridiron to resemble "a large swamp."
+The MAC's players were larger and better conditioned, according to the reporter of the Aggies' campus newspaper, but they were able to hold their own defensively throughout the first half of the game.

-The Multnomah game went scoreless into the third quarter before Kellogg of OAC committed a 15-yard penalty on a passing play, bringing the ball on the Aggie's 30 yard line.
+The contest was still scoreless into the third quarter before Kellogg of OAC committed a 15-yard penalty on a passing play, bringing the ball on the Aggie's 30 yard line.
 Multnomah elected to free kick for points and converted from the spot for a 3–0 lead.
 Wolff added a fourth quarter touchdown for the home team on a one-yard run, sealing the victory for the Portland club, 9–0.

+November 1: at Washington State

 OAC opened the 1912 Northwest Conference season on November 1 with a 10–9 loss against Washington State College.
 In what was later proclaimed as "if not the best, one of the best games ever seen on Rogers Field," the Cougars battled back from a 9–7 deficit in the fourth quarter for the win, with a drive culminating in a 27-yard field goal providing the final margin of victory.
 The comeback thrilled Washington State fans, with the local newspaper remarking that "a new precedent has been established, for it is not within the memory of the oldest living alumnus that a WSC football team has come from behind and won a game after their opponents had taken a lead."

+November 9: vs. University of Washington

 On November 9 OAC went up against the University of Washington at Multnomah Field in Portland.
-Coming off a 34-point crushing in 1911, the Huskies were decided favorites in the contest, with one Corvallis newspaper acknowledging "OAC most emphatically has a chance — a bare, fighting chance, perhaps, but while there is life there is hope, and there is plenty of life around these parts."
+Coming off a 34-point crushing in 1911, the Huskies were decided favorites in the contest, with one Corvallis newspaper acknowledging "OAC most emphatically has a chance – a bare, fighting chance, perhaps, but while there is life there is hope, and there is plenty of life around these parts."
 Fan travel from Corvallis to Portland was coordinated, with an estimated 400 to 600 OAC fans anticipated to take advantage of a special $2.60 group travel rate to see the game in the city.
 In front of 4,000 cheering spectators, Washington made use of superior depth to emerge with a 9–3 win, with Huskies head coach Gil Dobie using 18 players in the victory.
 With the score tied 3 to 3, the Washington coach inserted five fresh reserves in the fourth quarter; one of these picked off a pass by Dewey of the Aggies in the final four minutes of the game, a critical turnover which led to the winning score for Washington.